Loss of Retirement Income Benefits (Accidents on or after January 1, 1998)

 Work-related death

-If the worker dies before age 65 of a work-related injury or disease, the WSIB pays survivors’ benefits (see 20-01-02, Definitions and Application Dates).
+If the worker dies before age 65 of a work-related injury or disease, the WSIB pays survivors’ benefits, refer to 20-01-02, Definitions and Application Dates.

 Individuals who receive survivors’ benefits are also entitled to the supplementary pre-retirement death benefit, if any (i.e., no entitlement to pre-retirement death benefit).
-The supplementary pre-retirement death benefit is paid under the first applicable category in the order listed below:
+The supplementary pre-retirement death benefit is paid under the first applicable category in the order listed as follows:

-1. surviving spouse, (as defined in 20-01-02, Definitions and Application Dates) who was cohabiting with the worker at the time of his/her death,
+1. surviving spouse, (as defined in 20-01-02, Definitions and Application Dates) who was cohabiting with the worker at the time of the worker's death,

 3. other living dependents (in equal shares).

-If there are no survivors, the pre-retirement death benefit and the supplementary pre-retirement death benefit, if any, are paid under the first applicable category in the order listed below:
+If there are no survivors, the pre-retirement death benefit and the supplementary pre-retirement death benefit, if any, are paid under the first applicable category in the order listed as follows:

 2. the worker's estate.